 We advise to apply Argasol silver gel as the first antiseptic layer on the wounded red areas or broken parts.
 After it absorbs, apply a thin layer of Pure emu oil which acts as a mild natural moisturizer that can aid healing and inflammation.

-These products can be applied together with topical steroids, as prescribed by your doctor.
-However, take note that if your steroid cream already contains an antibiotic e.g. Fucicort, then you can skip the application of silver gel.
+These products can be applied together with creams prescribed by your doctor.
+However, take note that if your prescription already contains antibiotic properties, then you can skip the application of silver gel.